The 4 Things You Need To Know About Thyroid AntibodiesFebruary 6, 2020

 Pleiotropic & Contextual

-The effects of linolenic acid are what we call pleiotropic and contextual (meaning that same molecule could come from almonds as it could come from twinkies).
+The effects of linoleic acid are what we call pleiotropic and contextual (meaning that same molecule could come from almonds as it could come from twinkies).

 This means that it would be a mistake to consider the molecule sinister or biologically incompatible with human physiology.